tkdmadalin/BarberShop-Website-Design/README.md

 Barbershop
-Multi-page template of the barber shop website, adaptability, component approach, all data is static.
+Single page template of the barber shop website, adaptability, component approach, all data is static.
 Please consider this site as one of the portfolio works.

 ## [LIVE WEBSITE](https://barbershop-tau.vercel.app/)